FIVE MOST SURPRISING FINDS

 The Puzzle

-How did a phrase that once meant self-definition, intellectual rigor, and institutional excellence become a cultural enforcement mechanism that punishes academic achievement, professional adaptability, and economic advancement?
+How did a phrase that once meant self-definition, intellectual rigor, and institutional excellence become a cultural enforcement tool that punishes academic achievement, professional adaptability, and economic advancement?

 A puzzle master looks at the corruption and identifies the moment the code was overwritten.
 The original “keeping it real” of the Black Power era demanded excellence as the price of membership.
 The corrupted version, manufactured by an entertainment industry that profits from Black stagnation, equates authenticity with staying broke, staying angry, and staying out of the rooms where power is distributed.